nina20126/Learning-PHP-Programming/README.md

 **FORMAT TEXT** There is a form that is asking some text from user.
 The form has also four options that user can choose for formatting the input.
 Formatted text is printed below.

-**NUMBERS** Here I am generating a list of random number, arranging it in different ways and then doing little calculation with those numbers.
+**NUMBERS** Here I am generating a list of random numbers, arranging it in different ways and then doing little calculation with those numbers.